hnpf/LOOM_PROGRAMMING_LANGUAGE/README.md

-# The Loom Programming Language
+# The Loom Programming Language!

 Welcome to **Loom**, a modern, concurrent, and shell-aware programming language designed for building powerful developer tools, command-line utilities, and rapid prototyping.
 Loom blends the expressiveness of Python, the concurrency of Go, and the shell scripting capabilities of Bash into a single, cohesive language.